bluezam/BurgerBurger/README.md

 A Burger Eatin' Application With Node.js/Express/MySQL/Handlebars/Materialize

+# Deploy
+Deployed on Heroku!
+Click [Here](https://intense-wildwood-65323.herokuapp.com/) To Demo!
+Eat that Burger!

 ## Description

 This application demonstrates a simple full stack application with a front end implemented with HTML/CSS and elements from the Materialize framework and the backend implemented with Node.js and Express.
 HTML templating is done with the help of Handlebars.